Dive Deep Amazon Interview Questions

 In my current role, I had to form a team to work on a new project.
 I hand-picked the team members according to their strengths as I knew that some of them had previous experience working on a similar project.
 Once the team was in place, we had an initial meeting to explain what the client expects from us to my team members.
 I also reassured them I have faith in their abilities, and I am confident they will deliver as expected.

-Question 1: How long does it take for Amazon to make an offer after the behavioral interview?
+Q 1: How long does it take for Amazon to make an offer after the behavioral interview?

 Usually, the hiring manager will get back to you within a week of your onsite interviews.
 However, it may take even longer.

-Question 2: What is the most common mistake candidates make while preparing for dive deep questions?
+Q2: What is the most common mistake candidates make while preparing for dive deep questions?

 Not learning enough about Amazon or meeting Amazonians is a common mistake.
 Before you spend hours preparing, make sure that Amazon is the type of company you would like to work for.
 Be prepared to explain why you have applied for a role at Amazon to the hiring managers/ teams you’ll be meeting with.

-Question 3: What is the best way to prepare for Amazon dive deep interviews?
+Q 3: What is the best way to prepare for Amazon dive deep interviews?

 You can write down the responses and schedule mock interviews with your peers.
 This will strengthen your communication skills and make you sound more confident.
 If you are keen to take your preparations a notch higher, Interview Kickstart is a great option — you’ll have the unique opportunity to practice mock interviews with actual tech leads and hiring managers from Amazon.